 Information Report means ancillary information about a Conveyancing Transaction delivered to a Land Registry or Duty Authority, or other government taxing, valuing or rating authority.

-Information Security Management System (ISMS) means the System referred to in clause 7.1 of these Operating Requirements.
+Information Security Management System (ISMS) means the System referred to in Operating Requirement 7.1.

 Insolvency Event means, in relation to a Person, any of the following events:

-the Person is, or states that they are, unable to pay all the Person’s debts as and when they become due and payable;
+the Person is, or states that they are, unable to pay all the Person’s debts, as and when they become due and payable; or

-the entrance into an arrangement, composition or compromise with, or assignment for the benefit of, all or any class of the Person’s creditors or members or a moratorium involving any of them;
+the entrance into an arrangement, composition or compromise with, or assignment for the benefit of, all or any class of the Person’s creditors or members or a moratorium involving any of them; or

-the appointment of a receiver, receiver and manager, controller, administrator, provisional liquidator or liquidator or the taking of any action to make such an appointment;
+the appointment of a receiver, receiver and manager, controller, administrator, provisional liquidator or liquidator or the taking of any action to make such an appointment; or

 an order is made for the winding up or dissolution of the Person or a resolution is passed or any steps are taken to pass a resolution for its winding up or dissolution; or

-something having a substantially similar effect to (a) to (d) happens in connections with the Person under the law of any Jurisdiction.
+something having a substantially similar effect to (a) to (d) happens in connection with the Person under the law of any Jurisdiction.

+Insurance Rules means the rules set out in Schedule 6 of the Participation Rules, as amended from time to time.

 Intellectual Property Rights includes any:

-copyright;
+copyright; and